filecoin-project/filecoin-docs/content/en/about/basics/introduction/index.md

 In the Filecoin network, addresses are used to identify actors in the Filecoin state.
 The address encodes information about the corresponding actor, providing a robust address format that is easy to use and resistant to errors.
 There are five types of addresses in Filecoin for either MainNet starts with f or TestNet starts with t.

-- f0/t0 - an ID address for an actor in a more “human friendly” way.
+- `f0/t0`: an ID address for an actor in a more “human friendly” way.
 For instance, f0123261 is the ID for a storage provider.
-- f1/t1 - A secp256k1 wallet address with encrypted key pair.
+- `f1/t1`: a secp256k1 wallet address with encrypted key pair.
 Essentially, this is a wallet address generated from the secp256k1 public key.
-- f2/t2 - An address represents an actor (smart contract) and is assigned in a way that makes it safe to use during network forks.
+- `f2/t2`: an address represents an actor (smart contract) and is assigned in a way that makes it safe to use during network forks.
-- f3/t3 - A BLS wallet address generated from a BLS public encryption key.
+- `f3/t3`: a BLS wallet address generated from a BLS public encryption key.
-- f4/t4 - the addresses which were created and assigned to user-defined actors by user-definable “address management” actors.
+- `f4/t4`: the addresses which were created and assigned to user-defined actors by user-definable “address management” actors.
 This address can receive funds before an actor has been deployed to the address.
-- f410/t410 - the address space managed by Ethereum Address Manager (EAM) built-in actor.
+- `f410/t410`: the address space managed by Ethereum Address Manager (EAM) built-in actor.
 The original Ethereum addresses can be cast as f410/t410 addresses and vice versa to enable existing Ethereum tools to interact seamlessly with the Filecoin network.

 ### Consensus

+Let's quickly cover how consensus works in the Filecoin network.

 #### Expected consensus